Simple Steps to Prevent Gingivitis and

 One of the most important things you can do to prevent gum

-(if you're only going to do it once a day) is in the evening before
+floss (if you're only going to do it once a day) is in the

-nearly 40% of tooth surfaces when you brush without flossing.
+miss nearly 40% of tooth surfaces when you brush without

-Imagine washing only 60% of your body, while missing the other 40%
+flossing.
+Imagine washing only 60% of your body, while missing

-least once a day.
+day.
 Better yet, floss each time before you brush.
-If
+If you

-you have trouble using floss because your teeth are closely spaced,
+have trouble using floss because your teeth are closely

-try Glide® dental floss -- it's made of teflon so it slides easily
+spaced, try Glide® dental floss -- it's made of teflon so

 makes flossing quick and easy.